gl-inet/docs4.x/docs/tutorials/first_time_setup.md

 3. Access the web Admin Panel

     Open a web browser (we recommend Chrome, Edge, Safari) and visit [http://192.168.8.1](http://192.168.8.1).
 You will be directed to the initial setup of the web Admin Panel.
+If can't access the web Admin Panel, please check [here](../cannot_access_web_admin_panel).

     Choose a language, and click **Next** to continue.